danielpmadden/ai-osi-stack/versions/historical/update-plan-4.md

 Publish a signed Verification Notice showing canonical hash.

-Contact host or publisher with former CC BY-NC-ND violation notice.
+Contact host or publisher with former the prior restricted license (non-commercial, no-derivative) violation notice.

 If commercial, issue DMCA / Cease-and-Desist (using pre-approved template).